guillemsola/DevOps-Exercise/Exercise_21.md

 ## Jenkins Build

-I'm going to setup a simple jenkins build to compile and run the solution tests in order to generate a project artifact from the [Social Goal Github project](https://github.com/asg123/SocialGoal).
+I'm going to setup a simple Jenkins build to compile and run the solution tests in order to generate a project artifact from the [Social Goal Github project](https://github.com/asg123/SocialGoal).

 ### Setup project